SnowBroScott/possibly-a-hero-canonical/decision-log.md

 are the primary engine that drives this mirror, which is why minor objectives carry the narrative and emotional soul of the game.

 The mirror REFLECTS; it never GRADES, GATES, or PUNISHES.
-This is "mirrors not gates" (Guiding Principle) extended from the city layer to the narrative layer.
+This is the "mirrors not gates" principle applied to the narrative layer — the same principle that governs the city, finding another surface.
 A player who deliberately collects unheroic names and snarky Rex put-downs is exercising a valid playstyle, not failing — the system reflects their chosen identity without judgment.
-The same event (trigger-then-abandon) is a failure to one player and a deliberate aesthetic choice to another; the system does not need to distinguish, because it reflects rather than grades.
+The same event (trigger-then-abandon) is a failure to one player and a deliberate aesthetic choice to another;
+the system does not need to distinguish, because it reflects rather than grades.

 The title "Possibly a Hero" is a question the player answers through play.
 The feedback mirror is where that answer is rendered.
 Some players answer "not really" — and the game lets them, because a mirror does not care what it shows.

-WHY: This recognition has accrued across many sessions (feedback channels reacting to success AND failure, names derived from action, the Fable-style reputation-as-color model).
-It names what the feedback system has always been building toward and establishes the principle that governs it before the civic reward economy is designed: reflection, never judgment.

-SCOPE: This is a RECOGNITION, not a Guiding-Principles amendment.
-It does not change validation order or Canon Guard authority.
-Promotion to principle level — and the definition of the actual feedback currency (channel weighting, registers, name derivation) — remain a deliberate later call.
+WHY: This names what the feedback system has always been building toward (channels reacting to success AND failure, names derived from action, Fable-style reputation-as-color) and establishes the principle that governs it before the civic reward economy is designed: reflection, never judgment.
+Mirrors not gates was always stated general and illustrated in the city — this recognizes the narrative layer as another place it already applies, not a new rule.
+The feedback currency definition (channel weighting, registers, name derivation) remains a deliberate later call.

 REPLACES: Nothing — new recognition.
-Consistent with mirrors not gates (locked Guiding Principles) and the three-channel feedback model.
+An application of mirrors not gates (locked Guiding Principles) to the narrative layer.

 STATUS: NOTED